juliaguida/oystercard/pills/javascript&JasminePill.md

 }
 ```

-Wheee!
 All our tests pass.
 Rejoice!
 No, seriously, go celebrate.
 Do something nice for yourself.
-If you want to test your game, go to your browser, and in the same window where your SpecRunner.html is loaded up, open your console (Google Chrome shortcut is cmd + option + i) and at the prompt intitialise an instance of Javabuzz(); as you did in your spec file:
+If you want to test your game, go to your browser, and in the same window where your `SpecRunner.html` is loaded up, open your console (Google Chrome shortcut is `cmd + option + i`) and at the prompt initialise an instance of `Javabuzz();` as you did in your spec file:

 ```javascript
 var javabuzz = new Javabuzz();